Uganda cops surround offices of Bobi Wine’s opposition party

 But the election was marred by violence ahead of polling day as well as an internet shutdown that remained in force until Monday morning, when access was restored for most Ugandans, although social media sites remained restricted.

 Wine has been effectively under house arrest since he cast his vote and now is allegedly unable even to receive visitors.
-Police prevented party officials who were trying to meet with Wine at his home outside Kampala in order to discuss the way forward, Ssenyonyi said.
+Police thwarted opposition officials who were trying to meet with Wine at his home outside Kampala in order to discuss the way forward, Ssenyonyi said.
+Lawmaker Francis Zaake has been hospitalized after allegedly being assaulted by police who denied him access to Wine’s house on Saturday.

-The party will seek a court order to end Wine’s apparent house arrest, he said.
+Wine’s party will seek a court order to end Wine’s apparent house arrest, Ssenyonyi said.
 “His home is not a detention facility,” he said.

 Police spokesman Fred Enanga said security forces are “maintaining a security presence” around Wine’s home as a pre-emptive measure against possible rioting in the aftermath of the disputed polls.
-Wine is allowed to leave is leave his home under “escort” in order to prevent his followers from “instigating riots and violent demonstrations,” he said.
+Wine is allowed to leave his home under “escort” in order to prevent his followers from “instigating riots and violent demonstrations,” he said.

 Police similarly surrounded the home of opposition candidate Kizza Besigye after presidential elections in 2016, preventing him from going out after the official results of his loss to Museveni had been declared.